michaelmalick/michaelmalick.github.io/cv/malick-cv.md

 2013
 :   *Instructor:* Introduction to R for Data Analysis, Simon Fraser
-    University -- A two day short course that covered the basics of the R programming language.
+    University -- A two day course that covered the basics of the R programming language.

 2013
 :   *Instructor:* Introduction to R, NOAA Northwest Fisheries Science Center --
-    A two day short course that covered the basics of the R programming language.
+    A two day course that covered the basics of the R programming language.

 2012